waterbear-cloud/paco/docs/install.rst

 Ideally you will want to install Paco in a self-contained Python environment.
 For some guidance on managing Python applications check out `Python on macos`_ or `Python on Windows`_.

-Install the `paco` Python package.
+Install the `paco-cloud` Python package.
 If you are using `pip3` then you would run:

 .. code-block:: bash

-  $ pip3 install paco
+  $ pip3 install paco-cloud

 You should now have a CLI application named `paco`.